The Dukes of Hazzard: Main characters

 The pilot episode was to include a barber modeled after Floyd Lawson on The Andy Griffith Show as a regular character, but was eliminated when the final draft of the pilot's script was written and before the show was cast.

-When John Schneider auditioned for the role of Bo Duke, he came to the audition in a dilapidated pickup truck, sporting a week-long beard growth, wearing overalls and a white T-shirt with a pack of cigarettes rolled up in a sleeve collar, and carrying a can of beer, trying to look the part.
-At the audition, Schneider drank the beer and said he was from Snellville.
-The producers bought his "good ol' boy" act and Schneider was hired on the spot.

 Recurring characters

 Notable guest appearances

 Throughout its network television run, The Dukes of Hazzard had a consistent mix of up-and-comers and established stars make guest appearances.